 You can also follow us on Instagram @yogaandhikingwithpillemitt to see more photos and stories from our past retreats.”

 Cape Town is one of three capital cities in South Africa.
 This seaside city is beautiful and picturesque with a great backdrop of the famous Table Mountain National Park.
-South Africa’s top tourist destination has lots of beautiful coastlines and beaches nearby, many whales watching tours, amazing scenery, and it has a walkable waterfront area with tons of great restaurants and shopping, and more.
+South Africa’s top tourist destination has many beautiful coastlines and beaches nearby, many whale-watching tours, amazing scenery, and a walkable waterfront area with tons of great restaurants, shopping, and more.

 Cape Town, the “Mother City”, or the world’s most fabulous city, is the oldest city in South Africa and has a cultural heritage spanning more than 300 years.